Cannabis and Your Insurance – What You Need to Know

 Using the example of our American neighbours, the states that have legalized cannabis have all seen accidents and car insurance premiums go up.
 In states that legalized cannabis, car insurance premiums went up an average of 3.2 percent between 2016 and 2017, compared to only 1.6 percent for those where it remains banned.

 In Colorado, police forces have indicated that the legalization of marijuana has led to more impaired driving charges and accidents, which of course, raises costs for insurance companies.

 The short answer: we don’t know for sure, but it is a real possibility.
 We won’t see the impacts of legalization on insurance for another few years.

 Will growing marijuana impact my home insurance or renter’s insurance?

-In the past, your home insurance would have been void if you were growing marijuana, but now that it’s legal you can grow weed without impacting your insurance rates.
-When you fill out your home insurance forms you will not be asked about whether you grow or use cannabis.
+In the past, your home insurance would have been void if you were growing marijuana.
+Now that it’s legal, you can grow weed without impacting your insurance rates.
+When you fill out your home insurance forms, you will not be asked whether you grow or use cannabis.